mayankmisra/edav/_posts/Blogpost3-DataVisualizationUsingGephi-MayankMisra.md

 Let the alogrithm run and thats it for a first pass.
 You can play around with the visualization by tweaking the way you weigh/rank the nodes and edges.

+Here is the output for folks who follow me on
+Twitter

-Here is the [output for folks who follow me on Twitter](https://dl.dropboxusercontent.com/u/10381353/blogPost3.png), along wih a cluster representing their followers.
+![output for folks who follow me on Twitter](https://dl.dropboxusercontent.com/u/10381353/blogPost3.png), along wih a cluster representing their followers.
 Now I know who I need to prioritize when responding to direct messages.